 The Edge 830 is highly customisable, and generally very reliable with enough battery life for all but the longest of epics and the ability to run from an external battery if you’re riding for more than the nominal battery life of 20 hours.

-Garmin's latest unit features a bigger screen, longer battery life and a host of new connectivity features compared to the Edge 1000.
+Garmin's biggest unit features a bigger screen, longer battery life and a host of new connectivity features compared to the Edge 1000.

 The Edge 1030 gets a 3.5in high-resolution capacitive touch screen that Garmin reckons works in the wet or with gloves, and ambient light sensors automatically adjust the screen brightness to suit the riding conditions.
 Battery life has been extended to a claimed 20 hours and there’s a new Garmin Charge integrated battery pack accessory to double the run time to 40 hours for longer rides.